OddCommon/oddcommon-code-test/README.md

 ### Helpers and things you will need

 - In `src/scripts/data` you will find a config file from the vimeo API that contains a set of 25 featured videos.
 Use this as your data.
-- In order to get the raw video clip you will need to make a `POST` request to: `https://proxy.oddcommon.dev/vimeo/${video_id}`
-  - This request will return a config file for the requested video.
-In order to get the actual video file, you will need to look at `request.files.progressive` in the payload.
-You will need to sort and use the widest video in the set.
-This will be an mp4 that you can use in your app.
-- While these videos come from Vimeo we are not using the Vimeo sdk or player.

 # react-boilerplate